 Welcome to the Southern Alberta Branch of the National Association of Federal Retirees.

-For those new to our organization, we currently have eight members on the board of directors who meet once a month (excluding July and August) to discuss administrative and advocacy issues as well as plan initiatives that focus on protecting and enhancing the wants and needs of our members.
-Our branch has an office in the Nord-Bridge Senior Centre, located at 1904 - 13 Ave N which is staffed Tuesdays and Wednesdays between the hours of 1000 and 1400, with board members who would be happy to respond to any questions or queries you might have and provide assistance.
-We can also be contacted by email at firstname.lastname@example.org by telephone at 403-328-0801.
-(NOTE: OFFICE CLOSED UNTIL FURTHER NOTICE)
+For those new to our organization, we currently have nine members on the board of directors who meet once a month (excluding July and August) to discuss administrative/advocacy issues and to plan initiatives designed to focus on protecting and enhancing the wants and needs of our members.
+These meetings are currently being conducted via Zoom due to the virus.
+Our branch has an office in the Nord-Bridge Senior Centre, located at 1904 - 13 Ave N, which is staffed Tuesdays and Wednesdays between the hours of 10 a.m. and 2 p.m. by board members who would be happy to respond to any questions or queries you might have and provide assistance.
+We can also be contacted by email at email@example.com by telephone at 403-328-0801.
+(NOTE: Due to the current covid situation the office will be closed to walk in traffic until further notice).
+We will let you know when the office opens up for members.

 To receive a fuller understanding of the mandate, role and responsibilities of our Association, you are encouraged to visit our national web site either through google or at the Federal Retirees on Facebook.
 Be sure you Like the Facebook page to get regular updates on issues that would be of concern and interest to our members and seniors writ large